-From the outside, Watermelon Radishes don't look like much (unless you find a farmer's market variety like we have here!) -- they often resemble parsnips, and are fairly bland and lacking in luster.
+From the outside, watermelon radishes don't look like much (unless you find a farmer's market variety like we have here!) —they often resemble parsnips, and are fairly bland and lackluster.
 But grab a knife, slice one of these babies up, and marvel at a cosmic array of live-giving color they contain!
-Sakara loves (loves loves loves) Watermelon Radishes.
+Sakara loves (loves loves loves) watermelon radishes.
 We put them in our Toasted Cashew Medley Salad, atop our Beet Smash Toast, in our Detox Salad, and scattered as a garnish throughout many more.
 Watermelon Radishes (and, all radishes in general) are some of the Earth's most skin-healing foods.
-Therefore, we'll take a cup, or two, please.
+We'll take a cup, or two, please.

 But, we weren't the first ones use these so abundantly.
 Egyptians were cultivating radishes before the great pyramids were even built.
 The Greeks and the Romans prepared them with honey and vinegar.
 Radishes have similarly been cultivated in England, Germany, Mexico, and Puerto Rico since the early 1500s as a delicious internal treatment for kidney stones, skin issues, and intestinal worms.

-All of this is thanks to their super high Vitamin C content, which helps to rebuild tissues and blood vessels, as well as fight off seasonal sickness, allergies, disease and inflammation.
+All of this is thanks to their super high Vitamin C content, which helps to rebuild tissues and blood vessels, as well as fight off seasonal sickness, allergies, disease, and inflammation.
 Radishes are also super packed with folate, good fiber, potassium, riboflavin, copper, vitamin B6, magnesium, manganese, and calcium.
-Seriously...what can't radishes do for you?

 Here, we've done as the Romans do, and pickled our Watermelon Radishes in vinegar and honey, for some gut-healing probiotics.
 Enjoy!